-We’ve done all of the hard work for you by comparing these two supplements in detail so you can make an informed decision about which one is best for you.
+We’ve done all of the hard work for you by comparing these two leading pre workout supplements in detail so you can make an informed decision about which one is best for you.

 We’ve achieved this by splitting this post in to five comparison categories to make it easy to decide between the two.

 • Company reputation and product background